datahub-project/datahub/metadata-ingestion/source_docs/bigquery.md

 Note: Since bigquery source also supports dataset level lineage, the auth client will require additional permissions to be able to access the google audit logs.
 Refer the permissions section in bigquery-usage section below which also accesses the audit logs.

 ## Profiling
+Profiling can profile normal/partitioned and sharded tables as well but due to performance reasons, we only profile the latest partition for Partitioned tables and the latest shard for sharded tables.

-For profiling you have to set a table schema where Great Expectation (the profiling framework we use) can create temporary views by setting `profiling.bigquery_temp_table_schema` property.
+If limit/offset parameter is set or partitioning partitioned or sharded table Great Expectation (the profiling framework we use) needs to create temporary views.
+By default these views are created in the schema where the profiled table is but you can control to create all these tables into a predefined schema by setting `profiling.bigquery_temp_table_schema` property.
+Temporary tables are removed after profiling.

 ```yaml
      profiling: